 For the purpose of this study, the City and County of Denver contracted with HNTB Corporation to prepare a set of Noise Exposure Maps.
-These maps illustrate the location of the 55, 60, and 65 L{dn} contour lines for the years 2011 and 2016.
+These maps illustrate the location of the 55, 60, and 65 L{dn} contour lines for the years 2013 and 2018.

-HNTB prepared the contour maps using the FAA's Integrated Noise Model (INM) version 7.0c.
+HNTB prepared the contour maps using the FAA's Integrated Noise Model (INM) version 7.0d.
 INM is a computer model that uses aircraft operations data, correlated with known acoustical information for each type of aircraft, to calculate noise contours.
-Contours for the 2011 base case were generated based upon actual 2011 DIA operations data.
-For the 2016 projection, HNTB used operations and fleet mix data developed by Ricondo & Associates for its September 29, 2011 Forecast Update, interpolating between the 2015 and 2020 forecasts contained in the Ricondo analysis.
-Additionally, HNTB applied the anticipated effects of the pending implementation of FAA RNAV/RNP air traffic control procedures to the 2016 scenario.
-These procedures, to be implemented in late 2012/early 2013 will more efficiently route air traffic and will result in more concentrated aircraft ground tracks with less dispersion than experienced currently.
+Contours for the 2013 base case were generated based upon actual 2013 DIA operations data, which included the effects of recently-implemented NextGen RNAV/RNP air traffic procedures.
+For the 2018 projection, HNTB used operations and fleet mix data developed by Ricondo & Associates for its September 29, 2011 Forecast Update, interpolating between the 2015 and 2020 forecasts contained in the Ricondo analysis.